SimonPfeifer/readEagle/examples/README.md

 | SNIP_SUBFIND_PARTICLES | IDs of the particles in a subhalo (snipshot) | Particle IDs |

 ## Array data
-The last argument required by `readEagle` refers directly to the HDF5 data within the given `fileType` and is written in a directory-like format:
+The last argument required by `readEagle` refers directly to the HDF5 data within the given `file_type` and is written in a directory-like format:
 ```python
 array_example = "/path/to/data"
 ```